kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_overview.md

 - See each chapter for additional knowledge and skills recommendations.

 ## What to do in a survival situation
+If you find yourself in a survival situation, don't panic and follow these steps.

 ### Stop
-TODO
+If you are lost and not in immediate danger, stop moving.
+If you continue to move, it will be harder for rescuers to find you.

+If you are nervous, take a few deep breaths to calm down.
+If that doesn't help see the Medical chapter for more tips.

+If you have a GPS receiver or smartphone, take note of your current location and place a waypoint or beacon.
+This will help you find your way back if you move around.

 ### Think
-TODO
+Take a moment to think about your situation.
+Look to answer the following questions:
+- What are your immediate needs?
+- What resources do you have available?
+- Did you tell someone your plans before you left?
+If so, when are they expecting you back?
+- Which way did you come from?

 ### Observe
-TODO
+The next step is to observe your surroundings and assess your situation.
+Here are some things to observe:
+- Check for any potential hazards or resources that could help you.
+- Check your smartphone or GPS receiver for a last known location.
+- Check your cell phone for a signal.
+- Listen for people or vehicles.

 ### Plan
-TODO

-When faced with a survival situation, prioritize your actions based on the environment and your immediate needs.
-For example:

-- In cold conditions, focus on building a fire and shelter first.
-- In hot climates, finding water might be your top priority.
+Make a plan for your next steps.
+Here's some general advice:
+- If it is close to dark, set up a shelter and maybe a fire.
+- If you are injured, treat your injuries.
+- If you are lost, try to determine your location using a map or GPS.
+- If it is hot, find shade and water.
+- If it is cold, get warm through insulation, shelter, and fire.
+- Tie a bright piece of clothing to a nearby tree and search the nearby area for signs of a trail.
+Be sure to keep the marker in sight at all times.
+You may also use a GPS receiver to return to your starting point, just be sure the batteries are charged.
+- If you are lost, it may be best to stay put and wait for help.
+Look to signal for help and make yourself visible to rescuers.

 ### Act
+Once you have a plan, act on it.
+If at any point you feel unsafe, nervous, or unsure, stop and reassess your situation.

+## Planning a trip
 TODO

 ## Signaling for help

 ### Cell phone
-Even if you don't have a single with your carrier, you may still be able to call emergency services.
+Even if you don't have a signal with your carrier, you may still be able to call emergency services.
 If you can't make a call, try sending a text message.
 Check your phone periodically to see if you have a signal, but otherwise keep it off or in airplane mode to conserve battery.
 You may get a better signal by climbing to higher ground or moving to an open area.

 ### Whistle
 A whistle is a simple and effective signaling device.
 Three short blasts is the universal signal for help.
 You may want to cover your ears when using the whistle at full volume.